dojojon/phaser/donkey/readme.md

 ### Step 9

 You may have noticed that we can drive through the unicorns.
 This is not them plan.
 Lets use the physics engine to detect it the car collides with a unicorn.
 Don't worry they are maigical creatures and can easliy survive this.
-As everyone know unicorns can disapper using rainbow magic so lets add some.
+As everyone know unicorns can disappear using rainbow magic so lets add some.

 First we need to get the phaser physic engine to check for collisions between the player and the unicrons group.
 Add the following to the top of the ```update()``` funciton.
 Similar to the verges check, but this time we will call a function  ```collisionHandler``` when a collision is deteced.